Nic Stirzaker

-Nic Stirzaker (born 8 March 1991) is an Australian rugby union footballer.
-His regular playing position is scrum-half and he currently plays for the Montauban in the Pro D2.
+Nic Stirzaker (born 8 March 1991) is a former Australian rugby union footballer.
+His regular playing position is scrum-half and most recently played for the Montauban in the Pro D2.
 Prior to that he represented the Rebels in Super Rugby and Melbourne Rising in the National Rugby Championship and Bristol Bears in Premiership Rugby.

 Early life

 Stirzaker was born in England to South African parents, but was raised in Australia from the age of two.
 He is one of three brothers and developed his love of Rugby at Knox Grammar School in Sydney.

 Club career

 Playing rugby at both Knox Grammar School and Sydney University, Stirzaker was signed to be a part of the Rebels extended playing squad during the 2012 season only playing a total of three games all coming off the bench.
 After his debut season as an extended player, Stirzaker played eleven games for the Rebels throughout 2013, starting twice and coming off the bench on nine occasions.
 On 25 June 2013, Stirzaker come off the bench in the 55th minute to play for the Rebels against the British & Irish Lions during their 2013 tour in a 0–35 defeat at AAMI Park, Melbourne.

 In March 2014, Stirzaker re-signed with the Rebels until the succession of the 2015 season.
 Stirzaker was subsequently released to Palmerston North-based ITM Cup team Manawatu Rugby Club for the 2013 season.
 Finishing the season fifth in the Championship division, Stirzaker scored a total of three tries before returning to the Rebels in 2014.

 Sustaining an injury before the 2014 season, Stirzaker only played eight of the sixteen games, starting in just four.
-After a fairly successful 2015 season for Stirzaker – playing fifteen games, scoring three tries, and helped lead the Rebels to a tenth position – he was among rumours of a possible call up to the Wallabies squad.
+After a fairly successful 2015 season for Stirzaker – playing fifteen games, scoring three tries, and helped lead the Rebels to a mid-table finish – he was among rumours of a possible call up to the Wallabies squad.
 Stirzaker is eligible to represent three countries internationally.
 Australia, England, and South Africa.